relacs/makertai/README.md

   cpu6        0     2       1     1.200      ondemand
   cpu7        0     3       1     1.400      ondemand
 ```
-If in the "core_id" column the numbers appear twice or more
+If in the "core" column the numbers appear twice or more
+often (like in the example shown),
-often, then you run in hyperthreading mode (as is the case in the example).
+then you run in hyperthreading mode (as is the case in the example).

 By reducing the number of CPUs to four, you can eliminate
 hyperthreading (see below).